 Please note orders are only sent out when plants are fully dormant and all plants are sent at one time.
 The delivery period is shown at the bottom of each plant description.
-We will not be sending out plants during the first six weeks of the 2018 as your orders are better left undisturbed in our nursery rather than being stressed through the temperature changes involved in transit.
+There will be periods during mid winter when deliveries will stop in order to avoid damage to the plants.

 If you have any questions, please get in touch with us, preferably by email and we will give you a prompt reply.

 Need information on how to grow a particular species?